deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 Even stranger, is that this issue does not happen on my local machine, but does happen on the build server with GitHub Actions.

-## How to reproduce
+## The experiment

 This repo contains 3 modules:

-1. One with the class defined in the psm1 file.
-1. One with the class defined in a separate file and imported via a `using module` statement.
+1. One with the class defined in a separate file and imported [via a `using module` statement](/src/ModuleWithClassInSeparateFileIncludedWithUsing/ModuleWithClassInSeparateFileIncludedWithUsing.psm1).
-1. One with the class defined in a separate file and imported via dot-sourcing.
+1. One with the class defined in a separate file and imported [via dot-sourcing](/src/ModuleWithClassInSeparateFileIncludedWithDotSourcing/ModuleWithClassInSeparateFileIncludedWithDotSourcing.psm1).
+1. One with the class defined [in the psm1 file](/src/ModuleWithClassInPsm1/ModuleWithClassInPsm1.psm1).

+Each module also contains Pester tests to test:

+- The class can be used by the module functions.
+- The class type can be used outside of the module.

+In addition to defining classes in various ways and testing them, we also define and tests enums in the same ways to see if they suffer from the same issues.

+## Reproducing the issue (e.g. running the experiment)

 This repo defines a VS Code `test` task for running Pester locally, as well as a GitHub Actions workflow for running Pester on the build server.